 Chapter 35A Guardianship

 GS 35A-1221 allows “any person” to file an application with the clerk of superior court requesting the appointment of a guardian of the person or a general guardian for any minor who does not have a natural guardian.
 The clerk conducts a hearing to decide whether appointment of a guardian is required and if so, considers the child’s best interest to determine who the guardian or guardians should be.
 Once guardianship is ordered, the clerk retains jurisdiction to enforce compliance with all guardianship provisions, to resolve disputes between guardians, and to remove and replace guardians if necessary.
 G.S.
 35A-1203.
-In addition, at any time after a guardianship petition is filed, the clerk has authority to enter a temporary, ex parte order when “an emergency exists which threatens the physical well-being of the ward or constitutes a risk of substantial injury to the ward’s estate.”
+In addition, as the court of appeals in Corbett noted in a footnote, the clerk has authority to enter a temporary, ex parte order when “an emergency exists which threatens the physical well-being of the ward or constitutes a risk of substantial injury to the ward’s estate.”
 GS 35A-1207.

 In Corbett, the court of appeals affirmed the trial court’s dismissal of stepmother’s custody case, holding that “the appointment of a general guardian by the clerk of superior court in the Chapter 35A guardianship proceeding rendered Stepmother’s Chapter 50 custody action moot” because an award of general guardianship “necessarily includes physical custody of the minor child.”
 See GS 35A-1241(a)(1)(a general guardian or guardian of the person is entitled to custody of the child).